Build vs. Buy Software for Ecommerce: The Ultimate Guide

 The integration rollout needs to occur in two different systems at once, so implementation into these systems must be completely transparent and accessible to the end-users.
 Any unplanned disruptions can cost your company thousands of dollars—or more—in lost revenue.

-Application rollouts must also include emergency rollback plans in case of system failure or other consequences caused by the integration or middleware application.
+Application rollouts must also include emergency rollback plans in case of system failure or other consequences caused by the integration or ecommerce middleware application.

 Creating an Ongoing Monitoring Plan